spacetelescope/crds/docs/doc/source/web_site_use.rst

 *Submit Mappings* provides a basic interface for submitting a list of mapping files which don't have to be related.
 This can be used to submit context files which refer to files from *Submit References* and with fewer restrictions on allowable changes.
 Typically only .rmaps are submitted this way.
+Mappings submitted this way must also pass through crds.certify.

 .. figure:: images/web_submit_mappings.png
    :scale: 50 %